Your Modern Business Guide To Data Analysis Methods And Techniques

 4. Neural networks

 The neural network forms the basis for the intelligent algorithms of machine learning.
-It is a form of data-driven analytics that attempts, with minimal intervention, to understand how the human brain would process insights and predict values.
+It is a form of analytics that attempts, with minimal intervention, to understand how the human brain would generate insights and predict values.
 Neural networks learn from each and every data transaction, meaning that they evolve and advance over time.

-A typical area of application for neural networks is predictive data analysis.
+A typical area of application for neural networks is predictive analytics.
 There are BI reporting tools that have this feature implemented within them, such as the Predictive Analytics Tool from datapine.
 This tool enables users to quickly and easily generate all kinds of predictions.
 All you have to do is select the data to be processed based on your KPIs, and the software automatically calculates forecasts based on historical and current data.
-Thanks to its user-friendly interface, anyone in your organization can manage it; there’s no need to be an advanced data scientist.
+Thanks to its user-friendly interface, anyone in your organization can manage it; there’s no need to be an advanced scientist.

 Here is an example of how you can use the predictive analysis tool from datapine: